Dragan Tadić

-Dragan Tadić (born 12 February 1973) is a Croatian retired football midfielder who was most recently the manager of Croatian club Rijeka.
+Dragan Tadić (born 12 February 1973) is a Croatian retired football midfielder and manager.

-Career
+Club career

-He had spent the peak years of his career playing for various clubs in Croatia’s Prva HNL, including close to 200 official games for HNK Rijeka.
+He spent the peak years of his career playing for various clubs in Croatia’s Prva HNL, including close to 200 official games for HNK Rijeka.
 He played the 1996 UEFA Intertoto Cup with Segesta where they lost in the final to Danish club Silkeborg IF.
 Abroad he played in Belgium with KRC Harelbeke.

+Managerial career

+He started his career working as an assistant to Elvis Scoria at Rijeka and Slaven Belupo.
+Tadić replaced Davor Mladina at the helm at Hrvatski Dragovoljac in January 2022 and was dismissed as manager of Rijeka in August 2022 after only 4 league games.

+On 9 February 2024, Tadić was appointed as manager of Saudi First Division club Al-Bukiryah following the sacking of Darko Nović.
+He was the assistant of Nović at Al-Bukiryah.
+On 1 April 2024, Tadić was sacked after a 3–1 defeat to Al-Najma.